-Undergraduate students enrolled in SLHS have the opportunity to observe up to 25 hours of clinical activities in the UA Speech-Language and Hearing Clinics.
+Undergraduate students enrolled in SLHS can observe up to 25 hours of clinical activities in the UA Speech-Language and Hearing Clinics.
 To assure that patient/client confidentiality, students must complete HIPAA training before observations can be scheduled.

 Clinic Locations